-Chicago Amputation Injury Attorney
+Chicago Amputation Attorney

 An amputation is a catastrophic injury involving the loss of a limb, digit, or another body part.
 An amputation can occur due to a traumatic injury or may be carried out intentionally by surgically removing body parts to prevent infection, disease, or death.